Disclaimer and the reason-why of this post

 Note: Hangout-based webinar software such as WebinarJam are not using WebRTC.
 At least it is not real-time webinars, you will get a 30 sec buffer between “reality” and what people see.

-In the meantime, “Classic” webinar software (GoToWebinar, on24, Webex, etc.) and Google Hangout-based tools have less compatibility issues.
+“Classic” webinar software (GoToWebinar, on24, Webex, etc.) and Google Hangout-based tools have less compatibility issues.

 But then, why shouldn’t I always use download-only webinar software like GoToWebinar?